'What I wish I knew before buying a red light therapy tool' reveals a beauty tech expert

 In the market for a red light therapy device?
 Our Beauty Editor has a few pearls of wisdom to share on what makes a great anti-ageing tool before you make the splurge

-The LED part stands for ‘light emitting diode’, and involves sending different wavelengths of light into the skin to alter cellular function.
+LED stands for "light emitting diode" and, when used in these tools, sends different wavelengths of light into the skin to alter cellular function.
 Red light therapy devices stimulate the production of collagen and elastin to improve skin firmness and reduce wrinkles.
-As a Beauty Editor, I have been fortunate enough to try some of the best red light therapy devices on the market: one of which I've kept up religiously.
-Over the course of a year, I have seen my tired-looking skin become a little less haggard and a little more peachy.
-That’s not to say I can attribute it all to my red light wand - I’m a firm believer that LED should be used in conjunction with a solid skincare regime.
-It’s not a get-out-of-jail-free card for taking care of your skin.
+As a beauty editor, I have been fortunate enough to try some of the best red light therapy devices on the market: one of which I've kept up religiously.

-two red light therapy devices side by side
+Our favourite red light therapy devices

 1. Some devices make you do the hard work